 The vote to delay the individual mandate passed 251-174.
 Twenty-two Democrats supported the effort in addition to 229 Republicans.
-Like the vote on the employer mandate, Griffith was the only Republican to vote in opposition to the measure, along with 173 Democrats.
+Just one Republican voted to oppose the measure, along with 173 Democrats.

 "Why is it that working Americans have to suffer the financial burdens of an overreaching government-run health care system while the same consequences for big business are delayed a year?"
 House Majority Leader Eric Cantor asked during a floor speech leading up to the vote.
 "The White House won't offer an answer to that, because I believe they've run out of excuses, they've run out of ideas, and now they are starting to back-peddle."

 Democrats complained that Republicans are wasting time with legislation that is unlikely to advance in the Senate, much less get signed into law.

 "My Republican colleagues have set out on an extreme mission, this time to re-argue a bill that has already helped millions of Americans," Rep. Tim Ryan, D-Ohio, said.
 "Instead of playing political games with legislation that they know is going nowhere, let's pass a jobs bill and do the work we were sent here to do."

 The House has voted three times on full repeal of the health care law, and now 39 times in total to disrupt, defund or dismantle it.
 Republicans note that seven of those efforts have been successful so far and signed into law, claiming their efforts have saved taxpayers tens of billions of dollars.